**PLEASE NOTE: WE HAVE FILLED ALL 2024 INTERN POSITIONS

-We plan to ramp up our our production of oyster mushrooms in 2021.
+We plan to continue our production of oyster mushrooms in 2024.
 We use a production system based on pasteurized straw and 5 gallon buckets.
 New straw must be chopped, pasteurized and seeded with spawn on a regular basis, and growing mushrooms must be misted and harvested as needed.
 You could become the king or queen of fungi.

 Social media engagement, and blog/newsletter management

 We maintain a Facebook page, an Instagram feed, and a Twitter account in addition to a website with a blog and a CSA newsletter.
 You would regularly contribute to our social media output in all of these realms with input from us.
 Professional language, spelling, and online etiquette is a must.

 Volunteer & School-Group Coordination